 It Began Like This . . .

 It all started the morning of August 6, 2018 when I woke up and asked myself, “What is the best photo I have ever taken on August 6?”
 So I went through my “favorite photos” folder to find all of the photos I had taken on August 6, no matter what year.
 I found only three photos, all of them portraits.
-My favorite August 6 image is a head and shoulders portrait of Sarah in her wedding dress.
+My favorite August 6 image is a head and shoulders portrait of a young woman in a wedding dress.
 So I posted it.
 August 7 I did the same thing.
 I found no photo for August 8.
 (August is not my favorite photo month.)
 August 9 I found three photos to pick from and posted my favorite.
-Now it has become a regular thing.
+What started as a one time thing has become a regular thing.

 The Daily Articles